RedInJapanese/Interactive-Lab-Hub/Lab 4/README.md

 	- Code and video for your multi-input multi-output demo (e.g., chaining Qwiic buttons, servo, GPIO expander, etc.)
 	- Reflection on interaction effects and chaining

-	For some quick contenxt, I had first tried to implement the image classifier and key input to add the object to the cart on my local machine.
+	Reflection: For some quick contenxt, I had first tried to implement the image classifier and key input to add the object to the cart on my local machine.
 I used the rainforest api to do a reverse lookup of the item that the YOLO classifier scanned and then I got that object's ASIN number and added it to the link.
 However, this functionality is less practical with a Raspberry Pi, as I'm running the script from the shell.
 Therefore, I switched to using the Chromium browser and had the 'add to cart' process done via standard output.
 	I think that I was generally successful, but the YOLO classifier is not that accurate.
 	It also doesn't explicitly name products, so I most likely would need to implement a classifier of my own.
 The following video shows a test of this.
 	Unfortunately, I could not get a video of me pressing the actual button.
 *️⃣ **F. Final Documentation**
 	- Photos/videos of your final prototype
 	- Written summary: what it looks like, works like, acts like